-Welcome from the Interim Chairperson
+Welcome from the Department Chairperson

 The Department of Special Education at Illinois State University is one of the largest and most respected special education programs in the country.
 We offer programs at the undergraduate, master’s, and doctoral levels.
 Our undergraduate teacher candidates can receive initial certification in Learning and Behavior Specialist, Deaf and Hard of Hearing, and Low Vision and Blindness.